 Because of these combined characteristics, mono-multi filter cloth has been found to be ideal for “lees filtration,” a solid-liquid separation process used in winemaking.

 “CGR” is an acronym for “Caulked, Gasketed, Recessed chamber.”
 CGR plates should provide a virtually leak-proof filter press.
 Cloths for these plates are octagon shaped, with a caulking rope or cord sewn into the edge of the cloth.
 “NG” means “Non-Gasketed.”
 The NG cloth is faster and simpler to install, though the trade off is that occasionally some dripping can happen when using NG cloths.

-A latex coating can be added to the edges of an NG cloth to help prevent leaks.
+A latex coating can be added to the edges of an NG cloth to help reduce wicking.

 “Cubic Feet per Minute” is the measure of flow or air permeability of the cloth media.

-The most common are plain, twill, and satin.
+The most common are plain, twill, and satin (or sateen).

-- Twill Weave adds a diagonal rib or line to the weave, adding strength at the expense of a little stability.
+- Twill Weave adds a diagonal rib or “twill” line into the weave, adding strength at the expense of some stability.
+These diagonals are caused by moving the yarn intersection one weft thread higher on successive warp yarns.
 Cake release is average.